joghdr/hso_dy/docs/README.md

   - `exe/`         executables (after compilation)
   - `input/`       sample input files for parameters and kinematical cuts

-The code can be compiled by simply running the bash script 'compile.sh', which requires at least one argument, the name of a .c main file.
+The code can be compiled by simply running the bash script `scripts/compile.sh`, which requires at least one argument, the name of a .c main file.
 For instance, running in the terminal the command